Post-surgical care for colorectal patients | Tips for Bangladeshi

 4. Nutrition and Diet

 Your digestive system needs time to recover.
-You’ll start with a liquid or soft diet and gradually move to solid foods.
+You’ll start with a liquid or soft diet and gradually move to

 Begin with low-fiber, easy-to-digest meals